-The Hearing Aid Advice Centre can have hearing aids repaired of any age at a reduced cost compared to the high street hearing aid retailers.
-There are a number of retailers who will only repair hearing aids up to 5 years old, we however will repair hearing aids of any age (subject to a visual inspection).
+The Hearing Aid Centre can have hearing aids repaired of any age at a reduced cost compared to the high street hearing aid retailers.
+There are a number of retailers who will only repair hearing aids up to 5 years old, however hearing aids of any age will be repaired (subject to a visual inspection).

 All hearing aids are returned with a 6 month warranty.

-We utilise the services of the leading hearing aid manufacturers and a selection of specialist hearing aid repair centres to provide this valuable service.
+Utilising the services of the leading hearing aid manufacturers and a selection of specialist hearing aid repair centres provide this valuable service.

 Here are five tips from Widex to help you keep your hearing aid working.

 Keep them clean: Whatever the type of hearing aid, water or other fluids should never be used to clean them.
 Clean the surfaces of the hearing aid with a soft, dry cloth, use the special brush and tool supplied with the hearing aid to brush away any wax or debris around the sound outlet, microphone opening and vent.

 Keep them safe: Lean over a table when inserting and removing your hearing aid.
 Hearing aids can easily be damaged if they fall on the hard floor.

 Keep them snug: Hearing aids should never be exposed to high temperatures or moisture.
 Don’t wear your hearing aids while showering, swimming, during radiation treatment, or when using a hair dryer.
 Use a drying kit regularly, there are electronic drying stations available to dry out your hearing aids that you can use at night.

 Keep in touch: Your level of hearing loss may change over time, which means that your hearing aids will have to be adjusted to meet your new hearing needs.
 It’s important to keep in touch with your hearing professional and have regular hearing evaluations to get the most out of your hearing aids.